lilydjwg/nvchecker/docs/usage.rst

 This enables you to track the update of an arbitary APT repository, without needing of apt and an updated local APT database.

-apt
+pkg
+  Name of the APT binary package.

+source_pkg
-  Name of the APT package.
+  Name of the APT source package.

 mirror
   URL of the repository (defaults to http://deb.debian.org/debian/)